fadybadreddine/Keras-with-Spark-using-Elephas-for-fall-detection-/Dataset.md

 (https://drive.google.com/drive/folders/1mkED6QJ2ynfnySBCuQpLGb0aQHnFiZ6e?usp=sharing)
 Google Drive Dataset:

-You've mentioned sharing a Google Drive link containing various folders for different fall scenarios.
+I am sharing a Google Drive link containing various folders for different fall scenarios.
 Each folder follows a naming convention specifying the fall number, camera, and color format (grayscale).
 Explanation of the Drive Link:

 The provided link likely leads to a Google Drive directory where you can find subdirectories for each fall scenario.